-This treatment plumps up the depressed areas of the skin by injecting collagen, the patient’s own fat or other synthetic substances.
-Fillers can have temporary results, while others can be permanent.
-There are even some that also promote collagen renewal.
+This treatment plumps up depressed areas of the skin by injecting collagen, the patient’s own fat or other synthetic substances.
+Fillers can have temporary results, while others may last longer.
+Some fillers even promote collagen renewal.

 v.
 Skin Tightening

 Radiofrequency energy used in treatments like Thermage is used for skin tightening to even out acne scar depressions.
-Their effect is achieved as collagen production is stimulated.
+The effect is achieved as collagen production is stimulated.
 The entire procedure can take up to an hour at the most to perform.
 Several appointments are needed to make the scars less noticeable.
-This is appropriate for box car scarring and deep icepick scars.
+This is appropriate for boxcar scarring and deep, icepick scars.

 On the other hand, treatments for raised acne scars include:

 vi.
 Scar Creams, Gels and Special Dressings

-You can buy these without any prescriptions, making this an easy and convenient option in treating acne scars.
-However, this option requires continued use and takes more time to achieve effective results.
+You can buy these without a prescription, making this an easy and convenient option for treating acne scars.
+However, this option requires continued use and takes more time to achieve significant results.

 vii.
 Laser/Light Therapy

 Laser therapy and other light treatments are safe and effective procedures for raised acne scars (Pei et. al., 2016).
-Intense Pulsed Light (IPL) is one of the popular light therapies that is used on people with lighter skin color.
+Intense Pulsed Light (IPL) is a popular light therapy for people with lighter skin color.
 A pulsed dye laser, on the other hand, can help diminish pigmentation and effectively flatten raised scars.

-This treatment involves injecting medicine directly into the scar to soften and break the tissues and ultimately flattening the raised tissues.
+This treatment involves injecting medicine directly into the scar to soften, break, and ultimately flatten raised tissues.
 Corticosteroid injections, or a chemotherapeutic medication are among the treatments that can be used for this purpose.
-If the scar remains to be unaffected after a fourth injection, scar surgery may be recommended.
+If the scar remains unaffected after a fourth injection, scar surgery may be recommended.

 viii.
 Acne Scar Surgery

-This approach is done to reduce the size of raised acne scars.
-Usually, this is done in conjunction with another treatment.
-For example, and acne scar surgery may be followed by corticosteroid injections or radiation to prevent these scars from coming back.
+This approach is taken to reduce the size of raised acne scars.
+This is usually done in conjunction with another treatment.
+For example, acne scar surgery may be followed by corticosteroid injections or radiation to prevent these scars from coming back.

-4. How does microdermabrasion and chemical peel work for scars?
+4. How do microdermabrasion and chemical peel work on scars?